KanzaFatima/osticket-prereqs/README.md

 <img src="https://i.imgur.com/2MWizjq.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

-Download the osTicket from the Installation file folder.Extract and copy “upload” folder to c:\inetpub\wwwroot Within c:\inetpub\wwwroot, Rename “upload” to “osTicket”
+Download the osTicket from the Installation file folder.
+Extract and copy “upload” folder to c:\inetpub\wwwroot Within c:\inetpub\wwwroot, Rename “upload” to “osTicket”

-Open file explorer next to each other.
-Go to the download and drag upload folder into c:\inetpub\wwwroot and let it install and then rename the name of upload folder to osTicket.
+Now open another file explorer next to the first.
+Go to the download and drag upload folder into c:\inetpub\wwwroot and let it install.
+Next rename the folder to osTicket.

 </p>
 <br />